The Crow (1994 film): Critical response

 Reviewers praised the action and visual style.
 Rolling Stone called it a "dazzling fever dream of a movie"; Caryn James, writing for The New York Times, called it "a genre film of a high order, stylish and smooth"; and Roger Ebert called it "a stunning work of visual style".
 The Los Angeles Times praised the film also.

 Lee's death was alleged to have a melancholic effect on viewers; Desson Howe of The Washington Post wrote that Lee "haunts every frame" and James Berardinelli called the film "a case of 'art imitating death', and that specter will always hang over The Crow".
 Both Berardinelli and Howe called it an appropriate epitaph to Lee, and Ebert stated that not only was this Lee's best film, but it was better than any of his father's.
 Critics generally thought that this would have been a breakthrough film for Lee, although Berardinelli disagreed.
 The changes made to the film after Lee's death were noted by reviewers, most of whom saw them as an improvement.
 Howe said that it had been transformed into something compelling.
 Berardinelli, although terming it a genre film, said that it had become more mainstream because of the changes.

+James Lowder reviewed The Crow in White Wolf Inphobia #57 (July, 1995), rating it a 4 out of 5 and stated that "Of course the incredible pall of melancholy that hangs over The Crow owes something to Brandon Lee's death during the film's production.
+Beyond the death's utter senselessness, it should make us wonder at the human price we're willing to pay for entertainment."

 The film was widely compared to other films, particularly Tim Burton's Batman movies and Ridley Scott's Blade Runner.
-Critics described The Crow as a darker film than the others; Ebert called it a grungier and more forbidding story than those of Batman and Blade Runner, and Todd McCarthy of Variety wrote that the generic inner city of Detroit portrayed in The Crow "makes Gotham City look like the Emerald City".
+Critics described The Crow as a darker film than the others; Ebert called it a grungier and more forbidding story than those of Batman and Blade Runner, and Todd McCarthy of Variety wrote that "it’s set in a generic inner city so hellish it makes Gotham City look like the Emerald City".

-While the plot and characterization were found to be lacking, these faults were considered to be overcome by the action and visual style.
 The cinematography by Dariusz Wolski and the production design by Alex McDowell were also praised.
 The cityscape designed by McDowell and the production team was described by McCarthy as rendered imaginatively.
 The film's comic book origins were noted, and Ebert called it the best version of a comic book universe he had seen.
 McCarthy agreed, calling it "one of the most effective live-actioners ever derived from a comic strip".
 Critics felt that the soundtrack complemented this visual style, calling it blistering, edgy and boisterous.
 Graeme Revell was praised for his "moody" score; Howe said that it "drapes the story in a postmodern pall."

-Negative reviews of the film were generally similar in theme to the positive ones but said that the interesting and "OK" special effects did not make up for the "superficial" plot, "badly-written" screenplay and "one-dimensional" characters.

 The Crow is mentioned in Empire's 2008 list of the 500 greatest movies of all time; it ranked at number 468.
 It has since become a cult film.